Supercrawl Presents PUP with Snotty Nose Rez Kids Dec 13 at Bridgeworks

 Supercrawl is a free annual outdoor art and music festival held in downtown Hamilton, Ontario, showcasing a diverse and dynamic lineup of music, art, fashion, performance, talks, crafts, food and fun.
 In 2024, Supercrawl covered 22 city blocks and attracted more than 285,000 visitors over the course of the weekend.
 Organizers look forward to building upon that foundation at this fall’s festival — Supercrawl’s 16th anniversary — taking place September 12-14, 2025 on James Street North.

-Calls for Vendors (Food Trucks & Tented Vendors) for Supercrawl 2025 are now open!
+Calls for Vendors (Food Trucks & Tented Vendors) for Supercrawl 2025 have now closed.

 Please do not contact organizers regarding the results of your application before they are communicated to you.
 When decisions are made, you will be contacted.